shaunjl/aws-chat-with-confluence/README.md

-# 🛠️ this is still a work in progress 🛠️
+# 🛠️ this is still a work in progress - some of the details are hard to get down until I get access to Bedrock 🛠️

 # Overview
 Use Embedded Vector Store and an LLM to chat with your confluence docs, all using only AWS